StarpTech/k8s-gitops/README.md

 ### Release snapshot

 This command will prerender your umbrella chart to `.umbrella-state/state.yaml`, builds and push all necessary images and replace all references in your manifests.
-The result is a snapshot of your release.
+The result is a snapshot of your desired cluster state.
 The `kbld.lock.yml` represents a lock file of all tagged images.
 This is useful to ensure that the exact same images are used on subsequent deployments.

 ```sh
 # template chart, build / push images to registry and replace images references with immutables tags